kenlinsenmayer/CleaningDataProject/README.md

 CleaningDataProject
 ===================

-Course project for Getting and Cleaning Data Course
+###Course project for Getting and Cleaning Data Course

-The main file is run_analysis.R
+run_analysis.R is the main file
 This script reads in the training and test data collected from the accelerometers from the Samsung Galaxy S smartphone per the Course assignment.
 The script reads in the labels for the data sets from the "subject_train.txt" and
 "subject_test.txt" files and applies that to the data.
 The script then selects the variables with either "std()" or "mean()" in the name to focus on just the standard deviation and mean values.
 The script then adds the